raulrene/easy-fetch-api/README.md

 # easy-fetch-api
-Easy to use wrapper for Fetch API.
+Easy to use wrapper for the Fetch API.

 * Provides CRUD methods
 * Each method returns a Promise, therefore works with async/await